leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/input-output.md

 ### Limitation

 This method has a significant limitation: it doesn't provide streaming output.
-The entire program must finish execution before you can read the output file, meaning real-time output isn't available.
+The entire program needs to finish execution before you can read the output file.
+This means you won't see real-time output, and for long-running programs, you'll have to wait until completion to see any results.
+For real-time output, consider using the _custom_ console approach, which allows for streaming output.

 For more on `IDBDevice` operations, see the [CheerpX IDBDevice].